 The project is located east of the South Fork Eel River and U.S. Highway 101.
 The Main/Hurlbutt Tank and Upper Maple Lane Pump Station site is developed with rural residential uses and existing District water system infrastructure.
 It is surrounded by timberlands to the east, the urbanized Garberville downtown to the north, and U.S. Highway 101 to the west and south.
 The Wallan Tank and Wallan Pump Station site is developed with rural residential uses and existing District water system infrastructure.
 It is surrounded by rural residential and agricultural uses.
 The Arthur/Alderpoint Pump Stations sites are developed with the existing Arthur Pump Station and a CALFIRE station respectively and are surrounded by rural residential and agricultural uses as well as forested areas.
 The Robertson Tank site is developed with existing District water system infrastructure and is surrounded by rural residential and agricultural uses as well as forested areas.
-The Tobin Well site is developed with existing District water system infrastructure and is surrounded by single-family residential development.
+The Robertson Tank site is developed with existing District water system infrastructure and is surrounded by rural residential and agricultural uses as well as forested areas.
+The Robertson Tank site is developed with existing District water system infrastructure and is surrounded by rural residential and agricultural uses as well as forested areas.
+The Tobin Well site is developed with existing District water system infrastructure and is surrounded by rural residential and agricultural uses as well as forested areas.